 Chief of Global Justice, who occasionally recruits Kim to help with a case and is interested in learning the secret to her success.

 Evil Twin: Sort of — Gemini is her evil fraternal twin, who doesn't look like her (even ignoring the fact that he's male) except that he also wears an eyepatch.

-A do-gooder Super Family Team composed of Shego's brothers - the somewhat dim-witted but principled Hego, the narcissistic and self-centered Mego, and the energetic Wego twins.
+A do-gooder Super Family Team composed of Shego's brothers—the somewhat dim-witted but principled Hego, the narcissistic and self-centered Mego, and the energetic Wego twins.
 Shego used to be part of the team before she quit and became a supervillain.